gnosisguild/zodiac/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: ''
+title: ""
-labels: 'bug'
+labels: "bug"
-assignees: 'auryn-macmillan'
+assignees: "auryn-macmillan"
 ---

 **Describe the bug**